pyccel/pyccel/tutorial/ndarrays.md

 ```

 ### Memory management:
-Pyccel make a difference between ndarray that own their data and the ones they don't.
+Pyccel makes a difference between ndarrays that own their data and the ones they don't.

 Pyccel call it own garbage collecting when needed but has a set of rules to do so:

-1. you can't reassign ndarrays with different ranks.
+1. Can not reassign ndarrays with different ranks.
       ```Python
       import numpy as np